frodal/SCMM-hypo/README.md

 2. Edit the `abaqus_v6.env` file in the `./Tests/Abaqus/` folder so that it points to the folder where the compiled libraries are located, i.e., edit the entry `usub_lib_dir='library-dir'`
 3. Make sure that you have Abaqus and Python 3 installed with the necessary Python libraries (See `./Tests/Test.py`)
 4. Change the current directory to the `SCMM-hypo` folder
-5. Run the command: `python3 ./Tests/Test.py run --location=0` to run the tests (To run the tests on Snurre use `--location=1` instead, note that the Python script must be run from Snurre in this case)
+5. Run the command: `python ./Tests/Test.py run` to run the tests (When running the tests on Snurre, append the flag `--snurre`, note that the Python script must be run from Snurre in this case)
-6. When the Abaqus jobs have finished, run the command: `python3 ./Tests/Test.py post` to post-process the tests (The flag `--plot` can be appended this command to plot the results)
+6. When the Abaqus jobs have finished, run the command: `python ./Tests/Test.py post` to post-process the tests (The flag `--plot` can be appended this command to plot the results)
-7. To clean the test directory, run the command: `python3 ./Tests/Test.py clean`
+7. To clean the test directory, run the command: `python ./Tests/Test.py clean`

 ## Contributing